Kurosity/Neighborhood-Map/README.md

 ## Last Project - Farmer's Market Neighborhood-Map

 ## Purpose
 This project displays markers for a list of farmer's markets on a map.
 When the marker is clicked the InfoWindow is displayed with the market information.
-The InfoWindow will also display when the farmer's market is clicked on the menu.
-The markers can also be fitered by use the search field on the menu.
+The markers will bounce whn the title is clicked on the menu. the menu is displayed by selecting the black square button on the header.
+The markers can also be fitered by using the search field on the menu.
 This project used the Foursquare API.

 ## Components